 How to Butcher a Duck

-I raise my own poultry for meat because I don’t like to support the inhumane conditions of factory farms.
+Knowing how to butcher a duck or other poultry is a handy skill to have.
+Being able to slaughter your own poultry may not be fun or glamorous, but it allows you to save money and provide your own ethically raised meat.
+I raise my own poultry because I don’t like to support the inhumane conditions of factory farms.
 I also like to know where my food comes from.
 I’m sharing this post for those who would like to process their own ducks for meat.

-To butcher your duck, you will follow the same process for Butchering a Chicken or a Turkey.
-I find that ducks are cuter and a bit more intelligent than chickens, and it was harder to kill them.
+To butcher a duck, you will follow the same process for Butchering a Chicken or a Turkey.
+I find that ducks are cuter than chickens, and it was harder to kill them.
 In this way I found the process to be similar to killing a turkey.
 If you would like to read more about how I prepare myself mentally for this process, check out my post How to Prepare for Fall Butchering.

 - sharp paring knives